-The philosophy at the Cessna Law Office is summarized by Nationally Syndicated Talk Show Host, Neil Boortz who wrote about the role and duty of the criminal defense attorney in defending their clients:
+The philosophy at the Law Office of Christopher H. Cessna is summarized by Nationally Syndicated Talk Show Host, Neil Boortz who wrote about the role and duty of the criminal defense attorney in defending their clients:

 They tried to have an arraignment for Alejandro Avila yesterday.
 The public defender obviously wants nothing to do with Avila.
 They managed to continue the arraignment until August.
 The public defender’s office will use these weeks to try to convince the judge that he needs to appoint a private prosecutor.